SrinivasPinisetty/PredictiveRV-TimedProperties/README.md

 	- Input property psi: UPPAAL model as xml, containing automaton representing the input property psi.
     - Property to verify varphi: UPPAAL model as xml, containing automaton representing the property to verify varphi.
     - InputTrace: A sample input timed word belonging to the input property psi, where each event consists of an action and a delay.
-This module also contains other methods (that are used by the "predictiveRVmonitor" method) for checking reachability of a set of locations, and to move in a TA from its current state by consuming a given event.
+This module also contains other methods (that are used by the "predictiveRVmonitor" method) for checking reachability of a set of locations, and to move in a TA from its current state by consuming a given event etc.

 3. testPredRVmonitor.py
    Test script to test the behavior of the predictiveRVmonitor using example properties under directory "ExampleProperties/"